creditstxt/credit-requirement/text.md

 ## Conventions

 Where widespread convention dictates a particular way to give credit for your kind of work, follow that convention.
-For distributed software, give credit in documentation and notice files.
+For software provided in copies to run or install, give credit in documentation and notice files.
 For software provided as a web service, give credits in `credits.txt`, according to <https://creditstxt.com>.

 ## Who to Credit